 - Skip the temptation to buy pricey chips, soda and junk food.

-- Add flaxseed to foods like pancakes, oatmeal, cornbread.
+- Add flaxseed to foods like pancakes, oatmeal and cornbread.
 It increases the fibre content and keeps you full longer.

 - Pack lunches every day instead of buying lunch at work or school.